solana-fm/docs/docs/models/account-transaction.md

 * account: `<String>` Hash of an Account
 * role: `<String>` Role of an account in a transaction
 * timestamp: `<DateTime>`
+* transactions: `[Object]` Transaction Object where the account Hashes matches the transactions
+* inputs: `[Object]` Account Inputs Object where the account Hashes matches the account Inputs

 ### accountTransactions
 Returns accountTransactions